DreaminDani/desandoval-blog/content/posts/2022-11-11_Bookmark-Beat-EP11.md

 ### An intro: Building intimacy and asking the right questions

-So I just finished reading [Plays Wells With Others](https://bookshop.org/p/books/plays-well-with-others-the-surprising-science-behind-why-everything-you-know-about-relationships-is-mostly-wrong-eric-barker/17354396?ean=9780063050945), a tongue-in-cheek book about the sociology, psychology and weird human stuff we do to make, keep and destroy relationships.
+So I just finished reading [Plays Wells With Others](https://bookshop.org/p/books/plays-well-with-others-the-surprising-science-behind-why-everything-you-know-about-relationships-is-mostly-wrong-eric-barker/17354396?ean=9780063050945), a tongue-in-cheek book about the sociology, psychology and the weird human stuff we do to make, keep and destroy relationships.
 I really liked it, despite not really liking the ilk of Gladwell, Carnegie and Covey.
-What I especially enjoyed was Barker's practical tips for how to push back shallow small talk and into the stuff that can really bring folks closer together (or, at the very least, help you realize you *do not* want to be friends with someone).
+What I especially enjoyed was Barker's practical tips for how to push back on shallow small talk and into the stuff that can really bring folks closer together (or, at the very least, help you realize you *do not* want to be friends with someone).

 One of these methods was asking [Arthur Aron’s Intimacy-Building Questions](https://bakadesuyo.com/aron/) which include *bangers* like: